thorikawa/Glascouter/README.md

 If you don't know how to sideload it on your glass, please see [this site](http://appliedanalog.com/agw/?p=17).

 ## How to use
-1. Say "Start a scouter" on the home screen.
+1. Say "Ok glass, start a scouter" on the home screen.
 2. Look at the face of the target.
 3. You can read the power!